-200. Restore the river and creeks.
-201. people There are a multitude of hiking trails in the surrounding areas, suitable for of all ages and abilities.
-202. Lots of other trails in the area.
-203. restore There would still be abundant recreating possibilities were Leaburg lake d as a river.
-204. Can still be maintained as a trail, even if canal is empty or restored.
-205. Please remove the dam.
-206. right?
+- 200. Restore the river and creeks. - 201.
+There are a multitude of hiking trails in the surrounding areas, suitable for people of all ages and abilities. - 202.
+Lots of other trails in the area. - 203.
+There would still be abundant recreating possibilities were Leaburg lake restored as a river. - 204.
+Can still be maintained as a trail, even if canal is empty or restored. - 205.
+Please remove the dam. - 206.
 Why would I care about a canal.
-You know the Mckenzie river's right there,
+You know the Mckenzie river's right there, right?